gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl2-whats-new.md

 In WebGL1 there are various compressed texture formats that are hardware dependent.
 S3TC was basically desktop only.
-PVTC was iOS only, etc.
+PVRTC was iOS only, etc.

 In WebGL2 these formats are supposed to be supported everywhere: